arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 let expression = buildExpression 42 79 Sum
 ```

-Sure: but you don't want an expression; you want a parser of
+Sure, that's trivial.
+But you don't want an expression; you want a
+parser of expressions.

-expressions.
-All that you have is *a parser of integers* and *a parser
+Now, imagine that you already have *a parser of integers* and *a
-of operations*.
-You cannot feed `buildExpression` with parsers: it
+parser of operations*.
+How to combine them?
+You cannot feed
-wants *the result of parsing*.
+`buildExpression` with parsers: it wants *the result of parsing*.

 Fear not!
 You can lift `buildExpression` into the magic world of
-parsers, so that it becomes a `buildExpression` on steroids.
+parsers, so that it becomes a `buildExpressionOnSteroids`.
 It will
 happily accepts parsers of values rather than values:

 ```fsharp